 Rowing on a team is an incredible experience!
 A sense of accomplishment and pride is gained as youth work to meet the physical and mental challenges of the sport of rowing.
 The rigorous sport also teaches sportsmanship and team camaraderie.
-The program is open to boys and girls ages 13-18 and in grades 8-12.
+The program is open to boys and girls ages 13-19 in grades 8-12.
 No exceptions.
 Classes teach the fundamentals of the stroke as well as boat handling, water safety, and care of equipment.
 All classes are geared towards competitive rowing.

 A novice rower is anyone who has no prior rowing experience, regardless of age.
 Novices start their rowing education with water and boating safety.
 The safety of our rowers is of utmost importance to the program.

 After rowing through their first spring season, novices move up to row with the experienced crew.
 Experienced rowers compete at different levels depending on ability, experience, and commitment.
 Occasionally, there are changes in assignments during the season based on the results of seat racing, “erg” times, and coaches’ assessments of performance and participation.